 Typically, couples obtain a marriage license, hold the wedding ceremony, and then have the person who performed the ceremony file a marriage certificate in the appropriate county office within a few days.
-(This may be the office of the county clerk, recorder or registrar, depending on where you live.)
-The married couple will be sent a certified copy of the marriage certificate within a few weeks after the marriage ceremony.
+This may be the county clerk's office, recorder, or registrar, depending on where you live.
+The county or city official will mail a certified copy of the certificate to the married couple within a few weeks of the marriage ceremony.

 Usually, you may apply for a marriage license at any county clerk's office in the state where you want to be married.
-(In some circumstances, you must apply in the county or town where you intend to be married -- this depends on state law.)
-You'll probably have to pay a small fee for your license, and you may also have to wait a few days before it is issued.
+In some circumstances, you must apply in the county or town where you intend to marry.
+If you're unsure of where you should go to apply, contact a local official in the clerk's office.
+You'll probably have to pay a small fee for your license.

-In some states, even after you get your license you'll have to wait a short period of time -- one to three days -- before you tie the knot.
-In special circumstances, this waiting period can be waived.
-If you wait too long, your license will expire.
-Licenses are good for 30 days to one year, depending on the state.
-If your license expires before you get married, you can apply for a new one.
+In some states, even after you get your license, you'll have to wait a short period—one to three days—before you tie the knot.
+In special circumstances, the clerk can waive the waiting period.
+The license also has an expiration date, so if you wait too long, your license will expire, and you will need to reapply.
+Licenses are generally valid for 30 days to 12 months, depending on the state.

 For more specific information about marriage license laws in your state, see Chart: State Marriage License and Blood Test Requirements.